vcstools/rosinstall/doc/rosinstall_usage.rst

       --backup-changed-uris=BACKUP_CHANGED
                             backup the local copy of a directory before changing uri to this directory.
-      --generate-versioned-rosinstall=GENERATE_VERSIONED
+      --diff                shows a combined diff over all SCM entries --status              shows a combined status command over all SCM entries --status-untracked    shows a combined status command over all SCM entries, also showing untracked files
+      -j JOBS, --parallel=JOBS
+                            How many parallel threads to use for installing --generate-versioned-rosinstall=GENERATE_VERSIONED
                             generate a versioned rosintall file